 Traditional Alfredo Sauce vs Healthy Alfredo Sauce

 Traditional Alfredo sauce is made by heating heavy cream, lots of butter, garlic, and cheese together until it thickens into a rich and creamy sauce.
-While it’s very delicious, the heaviness of the dairy tends to upset my stomach…and it’s certainly not a dish that fits into the containers for the 21 Day Fix.
+While this classic dish it’s very delicious, the heaviness of the dairy tends to upset my stomach.

-My Healthy Alfredo sauce, on the other hand, uses 21 Day Fix Approved ingredients, but is creamy, delicious, and full of garlicky flavor in it’s own right!
-I made 5 different versions of this recipe to get this right…and I think you are going to love the results!
+My Healthy Alfredo sauce, on the other hand, uses real food ingredients, but is creamy, delicious, and full of garlicky flavor in it’s own right!
+I tested 5 different versions of this recipe to get this right…and I know you are going to love the results.

 Ingredients for this Healthy Alfredo Sauce Recipe